zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_session.rst

 Synopsis
 --------
-- Create a session on the HMC for use by other ibm_zhmc modules, with ``action=create``.
+- Create a session on the HMC for use by other ibm\_zhmc modules, with \ :literal:`action=create`\ .
-- Delete a session on the HMC, with ``action=delete``.
+- Delete a session on the HMC, with \ :literal:`action=delete`\ .
-- This module can be used in order to create an HMC session once and then use it for multiple tasks that use ibm_zhmc modules, reducing the number of HMC sessions that need to be created, to just one.
-When this module is not used, each ibm_zhmc module invocation will create and delete a separate HMC session.
+- This module can be used in order to create an HMC session once and then use it for multiple tasks that use ibm\_zhmc modules, reducing the number of HMC sessions that need to be created, to just one.
+When this module is not used, each ibm\_zhmc module invocation will create and delete a separate HMC session.